waterinstitute/repository_template/src/README.md

 Install git and git bash from here: https://git-scm.com/downloads

-## Disconnecting from the Corporate Firewall
+## Disconnecting from the Firewall

-Many times extensions from VS code, as well as work involving downloading information (from vetted sources) requires a disconnection from the corporate firewall.
-Dissconnection can be done be clicking on Global Connect and selecting the disable option.
-The disable option will give a ticket number.
-This ticket number then is given to IT (through an ITSC chat session).
-In turn IT, will then given a code for disabling the VPN of Global Protect.
+Many times extensions from VS code, as well as work involving downloading information (from vetted sources) requires a disconnection from the firewall.